Former NEHS ASB President for Mayor. 64 Policies for a Eugene We Can Be Proud Of.

 We can no longer let bad leadership slide.

-Lane County has innumerable crises that must be called out, focused on, and solved.
+Eugene has innumerable crises that must be called out, focused on, and solved.

 I have a long history of speaking truth to power.